Sirilukkan/Data_Science_Projects/AWS SageMaker Classification Deployment/Readme.md

 This project is licensed under the MIT License.

 Certainly!
-Here is a section you can add to the README file for acknowledgements:
+Here is a section you can add to the README file for acknowledgments:

 ## Acknowledgements

 These projects were completed as part of the Boostcamp program called "Data Science with AWS" from Great Learning.
 I would like to extend my gratitude to the instructors and peers who provided valuable insights and support throughout the program.
-Special thanks to the team at Great Learning for designing a comprehensive curriculum that enabled me to develop and deploy these machine learning models using AWS SageMaker.
+Special thanks to the team at Great Learning for designing a comprehensive curriculum that enabled me to develop and deploy these machine-learning models using AWS SageMaker.